-Proactively planning your family’s wills & living trusts is the best way to ensure their future.
-However, with estate planning, people often hesitate to plan ahead.
-At DuBois Law Group, PLLC, we strive to make the planning process relaxed, comfortable and custom tailored to each family.
+Planning proactively is the best way to ensure the best result–this rings true in so many situations, yet with estate planning, people often find a reason to put it off.
+At DuBois Law Group, PLLC, we strive to make the planning process relaxed, comfortable and most of all, custom tailored to each individual and family.

 An “estate plan” can take many different forms.
 Most people understand the need for a Last Will and Testament, to appoint an Executor and direct the distribution of their assets.
-Many people are beginning to hear about trusts and to effectively a properly drafted trust can be to accomplish their goals.
-The most prevalent of which tends to be protecting assets from being spent down on long term care.
+Many people are beginning to hear about trusts, and how a properly drafted trust can accomplish their goals–the most prevalent of which tends to be protecting assets from being spent down on long term care.

 At DuBois Law Group, PLLC, we have a specific process to work with our clients to ensure that their plan is right for them.
-For most families that own their home and have savings, it involves a will or a living trust.
-This can prevent families from spending down those assets on long term care.
-Planning ahead will help to organize their affairs in case of death and avoid the bureaucratic and time-consuming probate process.
+Oftentimes the plan involves a trust.
+For families that own their home and have some savings, a well-drafted trust protects those assets from having to be spent down on long term care during lifetime.
+In addition, trusts are usually more effective for organizing one’s affairs in case of death, and they avoid the bureaucratic and time consuming probate process.

 Making a Living Trust

 Planning Means Certainty for You and Your Family